 The basic differences between reverse repo rate and repo rate are as follows

-- High reverse repo rate dries up the money supply while a high repo rate results in injecting more liquidity in the system.
+- A high reverse repo rate dries up the money supply while a high repo rate results in injecting more liquidity in the system.

-- Reverse repo rate is always lower than repo rate.
+- The reverse repo rate is always lower than the repo rate.

 This was all about the concept of reverse repo rate and its impact on the economy.
 For more such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.

-Who decides the value of Reverse repo rate?
+Who decides the value of the Reverse repo rate?